Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Grappa Trees

 We can maintain this augmentation as the representation tree $R$ changes.
 Because the definition of the augmented values is relative to individual biased trees, we care only about modifications to biased trees themselves, not about the modifications to the edges between different biased trees that form the entire representation tree~$R$.
 The link-cut data structure modifies biased trees according to rotations, splits, and concatenations.
 We can modify the implementation of all of these operations to propagate the mark fields, at the cost of an extra constant factor, in such a way that preserves the implicit marks of all edges in~$T$.
-The idea is to push down node marks judiciously: whenever any operation visits a node $v$ in $R$ with a nonblank right-mark field, copy that value to the right-mark fields of the edges in $T$ corresponding to the up to two children edges of $v$ in the biased tree, copy the value to the right-mark fields of the up to two children nodes of $v$ in the biased tree, and then blank out the field in the node $v$ itself.
+The idea is to push down node marks judiciously: whenever any operation visits a path node $v$ of $R$ with a nonblank mark field, copy that value to the corresponding mark field of the edge of $T$ represented by~$v$, as well as to the mark field of any child of $v$ that is a path node in~$R$ (overwriting any previous value), and finally blank out the field in the node $v$ itself.
 Because operations on link-cut trees always start at the root of~$R$ and traverse along paths down from there, any nodes involved in the operation will have already cleared their mark fields before they actually get used, so the marks on the corresponding edges in $T$ will be up-to-date.